Core Idea

 • Day, David V. and Schleicher, Deidra J. (2006).
 “Self-Monitoring at Work: A Motive-Based Perspective.”
 Journal of Personality, Vol. 74, No. 3, pp. 685–714.
 DOI: 10.1111/j.1467-6494.2006.00389.x.

-• Reframes self-monitoring as motive-driven rather than trait-based; reinforces that orientation is shaped by what an individual is trying to achieve
+• Orientation shaped by what an individual is trying to achieve, not purely a trait

 Note